commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/src/modules/sso/README.md

 - `theme`: (`primary` or `secondary`)
 - `label`: The text rendered on the button
-- `icon`: (Optional) Icon component to be rendered in front of the label text
 - `quizId`: (Optional)Refers to the id of a quiz secton on the page causing auto-scroll to that section after login

 Examples